Pet Sematary (2019 film): Development

 On March 5, 2010, Paramount Pictures announced that it was developing a new adaptation of Stephen King's novel Pet Sematary, and that Matt Greenberg had been hired to write the screenplay.
-(He was later credited with the "screen story".)
+Geenberg was later credited with the "screen story".
 By October 2013, Lorenzo di Bonaventura and Steven Schneider were to serve as producers for the production, and Juan Carlos Fresnadillo was in talks to direct.

 In August 2017, Andy Muschietti, director of the 2017 film adaptation of Stephen King's It, said that he and his sister, Barbara Muschietti, wanted to adapt Pet Sematary.

-On October 30, 2017, it was announced that Paramount Pictures had officially greenlit the film, which was expected to be directed by Kevin Kölsch and Dennis Widmyer, from a screenplay by Jeff Buhler and David Kajganich (the latter went uncredited).
+On October 30, 2017, it was announced that Paramount Pictures had officially greenlit the film, which was expected to be directed by Kevin Kölsch and Dennis Widmyer, from a screenplay by Jeff Buhler and David Kajganich, though the latter went uncredited.
 Aside from di Bonaventura and Schneider, Mark Vahradian also produced.
 Other filmmakers considered were Sean Carter and Johannes Roberts.

 Casting

 On April 16, 2018, it was announced that Jason Clarke had been cast in the lead role of Louis Creed.
 On May 4, 2018, it was reported John Lithgow had joined the cast in the role of Jud Crandall.
 In June 2018, it was announced that Amy Seimetz would have the film's lead female role, Rachel Creed, along with Jeté Laurence as Creed's daughter Ellie and twins Hugo and Lucas Lavoie as Creed's son Gage.
 In October 2018, it was reported that Obssa Ahmed had been added as college student Victor Pascow, and Alyssa Brooke Levine as Zelda Goldman.
 Zelda was previously portrayed by stuntman Andrew Hubatsek in the 1989 film.